lucasdrem/lucasdrem/README.md

 - :computer: Software Engineer at X-Team;

-- :man_technologist: Always studying React, Next JS, Node.js, React Native, Flutter and the best patterns and algorithms in Javascript/Typescript.
-But also interested in Django REST, GraphQL and Rust.
+- :man_technologist: Always studying React, Next JS, Node.js, React Native and the best patterns and algorithms in Javascript/Typescript.
+But also interested in Django REST, Flutter, GraphQL and Rust.

 - :speech_balloon: Ask me about React JS, Node.js, web development, music, musical instruments and games!